-Note: Deleted Google accounts can only be recovered within a short period after deletion (~30 days).
+Note: Deleted Google accounts can only be recovered shortly after deletion (~30 days).
 After this point, the account and its data are no longer recoverable.

-If you are suddenly unable to find your Google My Business listing, double-check your GMB dashboard to see if it is listed there and that you still have manager access.
+If you cannot find your Google My Business listing, double-check your GMB dashboard to see if it is listed there and that you still have manager access.

-Multiple user accounts can manage a single Google My Business listing, which means that other users could make a change without your knowledge.
-Check with your team to see if user permissions have changed or anyone updated the page’s information.
+Multiple user accounts can manage a single Google My Business listing, meaning other users could make a change without your knowledge.
+Check with your team to see if user permissions have changed or if anyone updated the page’s information.
 If you no longer have access to the dashboard, it is time to find out who does.

-Unfortunately, it’s possible to make a mistake that violates Google’s guidelines, which can cause your business to lose visibility on the map or even get removed entirely from the listings.
-Your Google My Business page can be suspended for a wide variety of violations, as listed in the Google My Business Guidelines.
+It’s possible to make a mistake that violates Google’s guidelines, which can cause your business to lose visibility on the map or even get removed entirely from the listings.
+Your Google My Business page can be suspended for various violations, as listed in the Google My Business Guidelines.
 If your page is suspended for suspicious activity, it will no longer appear in the search results.

-To restore a suspended GMB account, it is essential to review the Google My Business page’s status as well as the profile information and ensure that it is accurate, truthful, and follows all GMB guidelines.
-Once any necessary changes have been made, you can submit an appeal.
+Review the Google My Business page’s status and the profile information to ensure it’s accurate, truthful, and follows all GMB guidelines.
+Once any necessary changes have been made, you can file for reinstatement.